-In a letter written in 1314, shortly after the death of Pope Clement V (April 20, 1314), by Cardinal Napoleone Orsini to King Philip IV (who was to die on November 29, 1314), the Cardinal bitterly complained that Clement had paid no attention to them in making his appointments (Baluzius, II, 289-293; Souchon, 29-35):
+In a letter written by Cardinal Napoleone Orsini to King Philip IV in 1314, shortly after the death of Pope Clement V (April 20, 1314), the Cardinal bitterly complained that Clement had paid no attention to the Cardinals in making his appointments (Baluzius, II, 289-293; Souchon, 29-35):

 Nam quasi nulla remansit cathedralis Ecclesia vel alicujus ponderis praebendula quae non sit potius perditioni quam provisioni exposita.
 Nam omnes quasi per emptionem et venditionem vel carnem et sanguinem possidentibus immo usurpantibus advenerunt.
 Dimittimus quod de XXIV Cardinalibus quos in Ecclesia posuit nullus in Ecclesia est repertus quae cum aliquando credita fuit sufficiens habere personas, sed per eum fuit hoc.
 Quinimmo nos Italici, qui ipsum bonum credentes posuimus, sicut vasa testea rejecti fuimus, adeo quod ad omnia quae ad statum cardinalatus respiciunt, sicut clerici praecipico periculosis negotiis mundi, cum quibus voluit Ecclesiis benedicis quibus placuit.
 Saepe etiam cassatis concordiis electionis, absque juris ordine, de valentibus personis, quando publicare volebat, in nostrum crepicordium vocabamur....